GRV96/array_iter_strategies/README.md

-# twoD_array_strategies
+# array_iter_strategies

-Efficiency of two ways to process two-dimensional arrays: keeping a reference to the subarrays or not.
+This repository tests the efficiency of different manners to iterate over Java arrays.